mtolly/onyx/README.md

   3. The file `Makefile` contains numbers for how to modify your audio.
-    Use [Audacity][] to pad, fade, or trim the audio as necessary, and also mix it with the file `gen/countin.wav` from the song folder.
+    Use [Audacity][] to pad, fade, or trim the audio as necessary, and also mix it with the file `gen/album/Xp/countin.wav` from the song folder, where `X` is the number of kick pedals you'd like, 1 or 2.

 [Audacity]: http://audacity.sourceforge.net/

-  4. Save the audio to the path `gen/album/Xp/magma/song-countin.wav`, where `X` is either 1 or 2 for the number of kick pedals.
+  4. Save the audio to the path `gen/album/Xp/magma/song-countin.wav`.

   5. Compile the Magma project `gen/album/Xp/magma/magma.rbproj` using either Harmonix's Magma, or [C3's Magma][c3magma].
 If the song is over 10 minutes,